jordi1215/qiskit-fall-fest-2021/README.md

  **Video link:**  https://youtu.be/eWU_rTxj72w

 ## Our Project
 Our project aims to teach quantum computing concepts by comparing random number generation in classical and quantum computers!
-We created a self-explanatory Python notebook with examples of how to generate random numbers and how the quantum circuits would look for different RNG methods.
+We created a self-explanatory Python notebook with examples of how to generate random numbers and how the quantum circuits would look for different random number generation (RNG) methods.
 Our RNG methods are divided into separate stages:

 1. Pseudorandom number generation (classical computing)
 2. Simple RNG by exploiting the properties of qubits (quantum computing)